dev4press/debugpress/readme.txt

 * New: roles panel - shows registered user roles
 * New: changed the loading order and activation priority
 * Edit: few improvements to the readme file
-* Fix: tools panel - broken links to all of the plugin panels
+* Fix: tools panel - broken links to all the plugin panels
-* Fix: tracker loading causes problem with some plugins changing user roles
+* Fix: tracker loading causes' problem with some plugins changing user roles

 = 1.5 (2020.11.14) =
 * New: debugger panel - Tools
 * New: tools panel - links to the individual plugin info panels
-* New: tools panel - links to the individual wordpress tools panels
+* New: tools panel - links to the individual WordPress tools panels
 * New: tools panel - links to test with Google PageSpeed Insights
 * New: tools panel - link to test with GTMetrix website
 * New: contextual help tab for the plugin settings